-Late Arrivals – Students who arrive late must report to Student Reception at the Office with their student diary before proceeding to class.
-The student is required to have a note in their diary explaining why they are late or alternatively a parent must accompany them to Student Reception.
+Students who arrive late must report to Student Reception at the Office with their student diary before proceeding to class.
+The student is required to have a note in their diary explaining why they are late; alternatively, a parent must accompany them to Student Reception.
 The student’s diary will be noted with a late arrival stamp.

-Early Departure – If a senior student is driving or walking home, or going to an appointment they must have a written note from their parents.
-This note must be taken to their Year Coordinator, Leader of Student Welfare or Assistant Principal upon arrival at school.
-The Year Coordinator, Leader of Student Welfare or Assistant Principal will contact a Parent/Guardian and confirm that they are aware of the student leaving as it is not common practice for a student to leave the College unaccompanied.
+If a senior student is driving or walking home, or going to an appointment, they must have a written note from their parents.
+This note must be taken to their Head of House, Leader of Student Welfare or Assistant Principal upon arrival at school.
+The Head of House, Leader of Student Welfare or Assistant Principal will contact a Parent/Guardian and confirm that they are aware of the student leaving as it is not common practice for a student to leave the College unaccompanied.

 Students are not allowed to use mobile phones or music players at school.
 These items should be switched off at all times and kept in safe place (bag or lockers).

-Under no circumstances are students to use their mobile phones to contact parents between 8.50am and 3.20pm.
-If they need to contact parents this will be arranged through the College Office.
-Likewise any parent needing to contact their child(ren) between 8.50am and 3.20pm should phone the College Office
+Under no circumstances are students to use their mobile phones to contact parents between 8:50 am and 3:20 pm.
+If they need to contact parents, this must be arranged through the College Office.
+Likewise, any parent needing to contact their child(ren) between 8:50 am and 3:20 pm should phone the College Office.

-If you have a message for your son/daughter please let the office know as early as possible and preferably before lunchtime (1.00pm) as classes will not be interrupted to pass on routine messages.
-In case of emergencies there will be exceptions to this rule but a paramount aim of the school is to safeguard as much as possible the instruction time of the students.
+If you have a message for your son/daughter, please let the office know as early as possible and preferably before lunchtime (1:00 pm) as classes will not be interrupted to pass on routine messages.
+In case of emergencies, there will be exceptions to this rule; however, a paramount aim of the school is to safeguard as much as possible the instruction time of the students.

 All articles of clothing, bags, books, stationery items, calculators, etc. must be clearly marked with the name of the current owner.
 Valuable school time should not be wasted looking for lost or otherwise ‘missing’ articles.

-Students should not bring to school more money than is needed for the day, and must accept responsibility for its use and whereabouts.
-If, for some exceptional reason, a larger sum than usual is brought and needed for after school, it must be lodged (in a sealed envelope clearly marked with student’s name) at the school office for safe-keeping and claimed at the end of the day.
+Students should not bring to school more money than is needed for the day and must accept responsibility for its use and whereabouts.
+If for some exceptional reason, a larger sum than usual is brought and needed for after school, it must be lodged (in a sealed envelope clearly marked with the student’s name) at the school office for safe-keeping and claimed at the end of the day.
 School fees should be deposited at the College Office before school.

 Each student is issued with a school Diary/Planner.